Zeroeh/udp-mitm/raspberrypi/guide.md

 To set up the actual proxy, follow the main guide at the root of the repository.
 If the host machine can get internet from the intercept, you can skip steps 1 through 3.

 Any issues?
 Comments?
 Requests?
 Post an issue and I'll look into it.
+I wrote this guide based on memory so there very well could be a few issues or errors.